yoh2/field-ref-rs/README.md

+# field-ref

-# field-ref: Field reference (like a member pointer to non-static data field in C++) for Rust
+Field reference (like a member pointer to non-static data field in C++) for Rust

 Example: